7 Ways To Tell The Difference Between Love And Lust

 Generally speaking, there are three categories of feelings that people experience:

-- Lust: It is the hormonal craving that drives people to seek partners primarily for sexual gratification.
+- Lust: It is the hormonal craving that drives people to seek partners primarily for physical intimacy.

 - Attraction: It entails feelings of passionate love and excitement that are rooted in a desire for emotional support and intimate connection.